nitrologic/fountain/sloppy/sloppy.md

 it's discord week

-In a newly created sandbox sloppy is this morning 180 lines of deno.
+In a newly created root of fountain sloppy is this morning 200 lines of deno.

 ## sloppy.ts code review of a rapidly growing deno utility